 Need for a Flood Protection Scheme

-We hear many people questioning the need for the scheme as it hasn't flooded in decades.
+We hear many people questioning the need for the scheme as significant flooding hasn't occured decades.
 Whilst that might be true, this does not mean there is no risk of flooding.
 It simply means the town has not experienced an extreme flood in recent years.
 On average every few years the Grange Burn has been close to overtopping onto adjacent roads and properties and in August 2020 the largest flow on record was measured on the River Avon.

 These high tide levels that occur every 1 or 2 years are high probability/ low impact events whereas the scheme is seeking to protect against low probability/ very high impact events that would cause extensive damage to property and infrastructure and could even lead to loss of lives.